 The first row (both sides) of the parking lot nearest the school is reserved for the staff or for other vehicles as marked.
 The parking places next to the building are reserved for adult visitors and handicapped individuals.
-Students must purchase a parking permit in order to park in the school parking log.
-Parking will be on a first come, first serve basis, and students must park in the lot west of the building.
+Parking will be on a first come, first serve basis, and students must park in the lot west of the main building.
 Failure to comply may result in disciplinary action.